DCoAR: Deep Concept Injection into Unified Autoregressive Models for Personalized Text-to-Image Generation: Introduction

 \section{Introduction}

-Subject-driven image generation \cite{chen2023subject,ruiz2023dreambooth,li2023blip,shin2025large} aims to generate images of a specific subject or concept in new scenes, given only a few reference images.
+Unified multimodal autoregressive (AR) models \cite{team2024chameleon,lumina_mgpt,mmr1,stylear,editar,acdit}, have established a powerful paradigm for processing interleaved text and image data, demonstrating remarkable success across a range of generative and understanding tasks.
+Despite their success, the application of these models to personalized image generation has received comparatively less attention, leaving their full potential in this specific task open for exploration.
+Personalized image generation\cite{chen2023subject,ruiz2023dreambooth,li2023blip,shin2025large,liu2024llm4genleveragingsemanticrepresentation,mosaicmultisubjectpersonalizedgeneration,TFcustom,she2025customvideox3dreferenceattention} aims to generate images of a specific subject or concept in new scenes, given only a few reference images.
 This capability has found applications in virtual try-on \cite{ye2025slot,zhang2024two}, personalized content creation \cite{liu2024make}, and advertising design \cite{chen2023subject}.

-Most of the existing approaches, such as DreamBooth \cite{ruiz2023dreambooth} and its extensions \cite{chen2023disenbooth,han2023svdiff,customdiff}, customize generation by adapting the distribution of pre-trained diffusion models to match the subject distribution through full fine-tuning or parameter-efficient techniques like LoRA \cite{hu2022lora}.
-These methods typically associate the subject with a unique identifier [V], enabling personalized generation via prompt injection during inference.
-However, such techniques are predominantly designed for diffusion models \cite{sd3,ldm,podell2023sdxl} and are not directly transferable to multimodal autoregressive (AR) models.
-Applying these methods naively to AR models poses two challenges.

-\begin{itemize} \item \textbf{Risk of overfitting.} AR models are pretrained on large-scale multimodal corpora and expected to support both understanding and generation.
-In contrast, the target subject typically has only a few reference images (3–5).
-Such scarce data makes it extremely difficult to adapt the pre-trained models to the subject distribution, resulting in a risk of overfitting and catastrophic forgetting of the pre-trained knowledge. \item \textbf{Inefficiency.} Extensively adjusting the pretrained model parameters to learn a single concept with the limited number of images per subject is intuitively inefficient. \end{itemize}